Kyle Steckly: Racing career

-On February 5, 2025, it was announced that Steckly would drive a partial schedule in the ARCA Menards Series, with his first race coming at the season opening race at Daytona International Speedway in 2025, driving a second entry for Rette Jones Racing (Garrett Mitchell drove the No. 30), after signing a multiyear deal with the team.
+On February 5, 2025, it was announced that Steckly would drive a partial schedule in the ARCA Menards Series, with his first race coming at the season opening race at Daytona International Speedway in 2025, driving a second entry for Rette Jones Racing (Cleetus McFarland drove the No. 30), after signing a multiyear deal with the team.
 He had previously driven for the team in the pre-season test held a month prior.